-UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; work collaboratively as part of a team, negotiate, and resolve conflict; and display initiative and drive, and use their organisational skills to plan and manage their workload.

-UC graduates are global citizens: Think globally about issues in their profession; and communicate effectively in diverse cultural and social settings.
+Learning outcomes Related graduate attributes Apply theoretical and practical knowledge of UC graduates are professional: Employ up-to-date and relevant knowledge and skills; and use creativity, critical thinking, analysis and research skills to degenerative changes and disease states affecting the human body relevant to the scope of practice solve theoretical and real-world problems. of an Accredited Exercise Physiology.
+UC graduates are global citizens: Communicate effectively in diverse cultural and social settings; and make creative use of technology in their learning and professional lives.
 UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas; and evaluate and adopt new technology.